Car Accident Risks Due To Holiday Speeding Drivers

 On one recent Thanksgiving day, a tragic Ohio crash occurred that killed two people.
-Inquisitr reported the fatal accident was recorded on the dash cam video of law enforcement officers.
+Inquisitr reported the fatal vehicle accident was recorded on the dashcam video of law enforcement officers.
 The officers had noticed a car speeding by them at very high speeds and began to follow the vehicle.
 But the police were not able to catch up with the car.
 Some estimates suggest the car was going more than 100 miles per hour.
 Ten minutes after initially noticing the speeding car, the officers came upon a crash scene with a vehicle that was on fire.
-The speeding car had crashed into a van while traveling at 125 MPH.
-The couple inside of the van were killed in the accident.
+The speeding car crashed into a van while traveling at 125 MPH.
+The couple inside of the van was killed in the accident.

 While this crash was unusual because of the exceptionally high speed at which the driver was traveling, it was one of many Thanksgiving accidents which end in injuries or death.
 The Thanksgiving holiday, defined as spanning the Wednesday before Thanksgiving to the Sunday after, is one of the most dangerous times on the roads.
 There are lots of different reasons why Thanksgiving is such a high-risk time for drivers, but one thing is clear: motorists who speed over Thanksgiving are at significantly greater risk and putting themselves and others in jeopardy.

-Speeding Drivers and Car Accidents During Thanksgiving
+Speeding Drivers Are The Common Cause Of Car Accidents During Holidays

 Speeding is always dangerous.
 Speeding cars have more momentum and longer stopping distances and hit other vehicles with greater force.
 Essentially, the decision to speed is choosing to risk disaster on any day of the year.
 However, speeding during the Thanksgiving holiday period can be especially dangerous.